231 further coronavirus cases in Coventry

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that three in five people in Coventry have received two doses of a Covid-19 vaccine.
+The figures also show that half of people in Coventry have received a booster dose of a Covid-19 vaccine.

-The latest figures show 200,971 people had received both jabs by September 8 (Wednesday) – 61% of those aged 16 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 171,496 people had received a booster or third dose by March 8 (Tuesday) – 49% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.